ShwejanShashank/weather-master/README.md

- Step 1: Integrating Student Management Service (SMS) into Spring Cloud Project As the first step in transforming our standalone Student Management Service (SMS) into a microservice-based architecture using Spring Cloud, I successfully added the SMS module into the existing microservices project structure.
+ # Step 1: Integrating Student Management Service (SMS) into Spring Cloud Project
+As the first step in transforming our standalone Student Management Service (SMS) into a microservice-based architecture using Spring Cloud, I successfully added the SMS module into the existing microservices project structure.
- Tasks Completed:
+## Tasks Completed:
 Moved SMS into the Microservices Workspace:
 The sms module was copied into the microservices parent project directory to ensure it follows the shared build and configuration structure.
 Modified pom.xml to Add Spring Cloud Dependencies:
 Added the required dependencies in the sms service’s pom.xml:

-xml
-Copy
-Edit
 <!-- Spring Cloud Dependencies -->
 <dependency>
     <groupId>org.springframework.cloud</groupId>